Conference overview

 This breakout session will show the process of a paradigm shift from intervening with people with developmental challenges to supporting the families surrounding those people.
 We will highlight the journey we make from one-to-one intervention in the office to group interventions in natural environments.
 We will also show how the DIR model was able to reach families with socioeconomic difficulties through support and management networks between Casa De Familia and the municipal government of each town/city.

-- List 2 DIRFloortime strategies that can be implemented with families remotely.
+- List two DIRFloortime strategies that can be implemented with families remotely.

 - Describe how the DIR model can be adapted to different cultures and sociocultural environments.